enBonnet/salsa-remix/README.md

 Under the Auth section: confirm if you have `resetPassword` and `forgotPassword` enabled.

+### Deploy

+Both apps has pre-configured Docker files to deploy.

 ### References

 Articles that I've been reading to solve doubts.